 Skyhawk Women's Basketball | Kevin McMillan - Head Coach

 The eighth head coach in UT Martin women’s basketball history, Kevin McMillan enters his eighth year at the helm of the Skyhawk program as the school’s all-time wins leader with 142 career victories.
-McMillan is also currently serving as UT Martin’s interim director of intercollegiate athletics from April 7, 2016 to Jan.
+McMillan also served as UT Martin’s interim director of intercollegiate athletics from April 7, 2016 to Jan.
 31, 2017.

 Overall, the Skyhawks have won eight Ohio Valley Conference titles during his seven years at UT Martin – including four regular season titles and four tournament crowns.
 The Skyhawks have also reached the postseason each of the past six seasons while reaching the NCAA Tournament in 2011, 2012, 2013 and 2014 while earning a bid to the Women’s NIT in 2015 and 2016.
 Additionally, the program has recorded five 20-win seasons in the past six years with the Skyhawks posting a 142-82 record under McMillan, including a 93-23 mark in conference play.
 His 142 victories rank as the seventh-highest win total in OVC history, as he accounts for three OVC Coach of the Year awards.Off the court, McMillan’s teams have exceeded the average NCAA Academic Progress Rate in each of his seven seasons.
 He has produced two OVC Scholar-Athletes (the highest individual honor in the league) and has graduated 100 percent of his student-athletes who have completed their eligibility in his Skyhawk tenure.